anaol216/Graphics-portiolio/README.md

 7/ merge the pull request
 8/ pull the merged changes to the local main branch
 9/ repeat from the step 3/4 as needed

+To check how the merge conflict works from  merge-conflict branch